-7.18: Executive Order 13045, Protection of Children from Environmental and Safety Risks
+7.19: Executive Order 13045, Protection of Children from Environmental and Safety Risks

 This Executive Order ensures that all Federal actions address the unique vulnerabilities of children.
 In accordance with this Executive Order, the USACE has determined that no children would bear a disproportionately high share of adverse environmental consequences resulting from the proposed work and there should be no effect on children.
+As noted above, the North Shore of Staten Island is a showcase environmental justice community because of the increased number of children with elevated lead levels in their blood due to residual contamination from the area's former industrial uses.
+As discussed in Section 6.3.2, the Recommended Plan will not increase the existing elevated levels within community children.

-7.19: Migratory Bird Treaty Act, 16 U.S.C.
+7.20: Migratory Bird Treaty Act, 16 U.S.C.
 703 et seq.; Executive Order 13186 Responsibilities of Federal Agencies to Protect Migratory Birds